unionai/unionai-docs/source/guide/core-concepts/tasks/task-hardware-environment/customizing-task-resources.md

 {@@ elif byoc @@}

-Execution defaults can be edited by clicking on the gear icon.
+Execution defaults can be edited by selecting the gear icon.

 ![](/_static/images/byoc_execution_defaults.png)